Relishablez/DiscordSpacer/README.md

 # DiscordSpacer

-2 methods to craft Discord messages replacing "space" with the relevant unicodes possible A website for ease of use, and a Python program
+2 methods to craft text by replacing "space" with the relevant unicodes possible for invisible space/spacing characters <br>
+A website for ease of use, and a Python program